credentials/idemix_library/README.md

 In order to use these patches you will have to download the sources yourself from the Identity Mixer homepage (https://prime.inf.tu-dresden.de/idemix/).

+Place the downloaded archive (IdentityMixer-2.3.4.zip) in this directory.
+To prepare the sources, that is apply the patches, run:

+    ant prepare

+To build the Identity Mixer library, run:

+    ant library

+To create a Java archive (jar file) which includes the sources (useful for development purposes), run:

+    ant archive